Refinitiv/Real-Time-SDK/Ema/Examples/Training/300_Series_Examples/330__Login__Streaming/ReadMe.txt

 (RDF-D), directly from an OMM Provider application, or from Thomson Reuters Advanced Distribution Server.

-The 330__Login__Streaming showcases usage of login stream in Omm Consumer.
+The 330__Login__Streaming showcases usage of login stream in OMM Consumer.
 It demonstrates opening of login stream as well as its processing.
 Having a login stream open is useful for consumer applications willing to do Off Stream Posting and or knowing the state of its connectivity to server.